Engee documentation

 26.461145 seconds (33.51 M allocations: 1.926 GiB, 2.39% gc time, 80.03% compilation time: 2% of which was recompilation)

-Summary on GPU porting
+Summary of GPU migration

-• transferring the feature matrix Xs |> gpu
+• transfer of the feature matrix Xs |> gpu

-• transferring the response matrix Ys |> gpu
+• transfer of the response matrix Ys |> gpu

-• transfer of the neural network structure model |> gpu
+• transferring structure with a neural network model |> gpu

 Checking the results

-We use a GPU trained neural network to perform interpolation of the original dataset:
+We use a GPU-trained neural network to perform interpolation of the original data set.:

 In [ ]: